-– An invitation to present at the annual meeting of the Society for the History of Technology (SHOT) by its Aerospace Special Interest Group (Albatross)
+– A $500 cash prize – Publication in the peer-reviewed journal, Quest: The History of Spaceflight Quarterly – A free one-year subscription to Quest: The History of Spaceflight – An invitation to present at the annual meeting of the Society for the History of Technology (SHOT) by its Aerospace Special Interest Group (Albatross)

+Submissions must be postmarked by 28 November 2023.
 Winners will be announced in December.

 Students must be enrolled at an educational institution (undergraduate or graduate) at the time of submittal and working toward a degree.
 Papers already published or scheduled for publication in another journal will NOT be accepted.

 The manuscript (in Word or PDF format) and a cover letter should be sent to: scott [at] spacehistory101.com The cover letter should contain the student’s mailing address, email address, school, program, advisor, and stage in studies.